Table of Contents

 Open vs Closed Toe SPD Sandals

 A good thing about open-toe sandals is that the sizing doesn’t need to be perfect.
 There’s no hitting toes at the end of the shoe if they’re a tad small.
-If your feet are a bit small for your sandals, the velcro straps will do a good job of holding small feet in big shoes.
+If your feet are a bit small for your sandals, the velcro straps do a great job of holding your feet snug.